 The Word & Web Smith Solution

-Penni L. Smith is The Word & Web Smith, and she does provide all four skills.
-She spent her career in software development, and understands the technical aspects.
-She is an award-winning copywriter.
-And she understands basic design and truly grasps usability.
+My name is Penni L. Smith, and I am The Word & Web Smith (WWS).
+I do have all four skills.
+I spent my career in software development, and understand the technical aspects well.
+I am also an award-winning professional copywriter.
+And I knows basic design and truly grasp usability.

-In addition to the skills, she has a philosophy small business owners and freelancers will appreciate.
+See, in addition to the skills, I have a philosophy small business owners and freelancers will appreciate.

-First, she thinks you—the website owner—should have control.
-She’s helped owners whose web designers have restricted the owners’ access to their own site.
-She makes sure that you have all the passwords and information you need to administer your site, or have someone else do it.
+First, you — the website owner — should have control.
+I have had to help several owners whose web designers have restricted the owners’ access to their own site.
+I make sure that you have all the passwords and information you need to administer your site yourself, if you want, or have anyone you want do it.
+Would I like it to be me?
+Absolutely.
+But it doesn’t have to be.
+That’s just right and fair.

-Second, she doesn’t think you should be dependent on your web designer forever.
-She doesn’t think you should have to depend on someone else to post your blog entries or update your hours.
-She’s more than happy to administer and maintain your site if you desire, but part of her standard package includes training so that you can handle basic tasks yourself.
+Second, I don’t think you should be dependent on your web designer forever.
+You shouldn’t have to depend on someone else to post your blog entries or update your hours (unless you choose to let someone else handle it).
+Again, I would love to administer and maintain your site if you desire, but part of the premium package includes training so that you can handle basic tasks yourself, and even the value package provides some instruction.
+I am always here to help, but you can save me for the bigger things if you choose.

 If You Already Have a Website